peculiarnewbie/save-to-obsidian/README.md

 # Precise MD Clipper

 A chrome extension to precisely get data from webpages. created with the intent to use with [Obsidian.md](https://obsidian.md/) properties.
+Heavily inspired by [Save to Notion](https://chrome.google.com/webstore/detail/save-to-notion/ldmmifpegigmeammaeckplhnjbbpccmm)

 ## Installation